Top Jazz Live Music Bars in Rome

-A few streets away from the Ottaviano metro sits one of the Rome’s oldest jazz club and Rome’s mecca of jazz – Alexanderplatz – a down to earth venue which wouldn’t be out of place in the mecca of Jazz: Greenwich Village, New York.
-Alexanderplatz is underground, figuratively as a haven to an underground musical genre which has thrived here over the last thirty years.
-Many of the most prominent jazz, blues, soul, music artists have performed at the Alexanderplatz, including Wynton Marsalis, Brad Meldhau, Red Rodney and Freddy Cole and awaits us all for its thirty-eighth season of reopening.
-Founded in 1984, Alexanderplatz usually hosts live concerts from 10pm Thursday through to Saturday (check their program, they often add concerts during the weekdays as well).
+Just a few streets away from the Ottaviano metro sits the Eternal City’s oldest jazz club and Rome’s mecca of jazz – Alexanderplatz – a down to earth venue which wouldn’t be out of place in New York’s Greenwich Village.
+Many of the most prominent jazz, blues and soul music artists have performed at Alexanderplatz, including Wynton Marsalis, Brad Meldhau, Red Rodney and Freddy Cole and awaits us all for its thirty-eighth season of reopening.
+Founded in 1984, this jazz club hosts daily live concerts from 9pm accompanied by dinner and a concise list of drinks.
+Check out their program for the full calendar.

 See the full review of Alexanderplatz